Take HR Off Your Plate Without Hiring Internally

 Most companies we talk to are in exactly this situation.

-If this reflects how HR is currently being handled, this is typically where the conversations starts.
+If this reflects how HR is currently being handled, this is typically where the conversation starts.